 The Fair Housing Act protects adults with disabilities from discrimination by mortgage lenders, and this is an important way to ensure that people of all ability levels can enjoy equal treatment in accessing properties they like and living where they want.
-People who are enrolled in Social Security disability benefits and other programs may be living on fixed incomes, however, and while these are viable sources of income as far as mortgage lenders are concerned, they can sometimes create limitations in the mortgage loan amount someone with a disability can qualify for.
+People who are enrolled in Social Security disability benefits and other programs may be living on fixed incomes, so while these are viable sources of income as far as mortgage lenders are concerned, they can sometimes create limitations on the mortgage loan amount that someone with a disability can qualify for.

-Fortunately, there’s a number of government and other programs designed to help people with disabilities obtain affordable housing, whether they’re shopping for mortgages or need assistance in affording remodeling to make a home accessible.
+Fortunately, there are a number of government programs and non-government resources designed to help people with disabilities obtain affordable housing, whether they’re shopping for mortgages or need assistance in affording remodeling to make a home accessible.
 If you’re in the market for a new home, take a look through these programs and grants for adults with disabilities to learn helpful ways you can take the leap into homeownership.

 Fannie Mae HomeReady Loans

 Fannie Mae offers HomeReady mortgages to people who have credit scores that are lower than those that most other lenders work with — even those in the lower 600s.
 These mortgages also boast a low down payment and have some uniquely versatile provisions that can be helpful for borrowers from a range of financial backgrounds.
 Although the HomeReady program isn’t specifically designed for adults with disabilities, it can be particularly beneficial because of its flexible standards for co-borrowers that allow other adults who don’t live in the home to share a portion of its mortgage debt.